underscoreio/shapeless-guide/src/pages/generic/products.md

 ```

 We'll cover this general coding style in more detail the next chapter.
-Suffice to say, this definition now compiles and works as expected.
+Suffice to say, this definition now compiles and works as expected
 and we can use it with any case class as expected.
 Intuitively, this definition says: